mahyarmirrashed/hajimari/README.md

 ## Contributing

 We welcome contributions!
 For significant changes, please open an issue to discuss your proposal.
 Ensure tests are updated as needed.
-Run `make help` for details on linting, testing, and other tasks.
+Run `just --list` for details on linting, testing, and other tasks.

 ## About